LinkedInLearning/manage-storage-in-azure-4413556/chapter-6/chapter-6-readme.md

     ```

-## Chapter 06_02 - Blob, Container and File soft delete and Blob versioning
+## Chapter 06_02 - Soft delete and versioning for blobs, containers and file shares

 These commands create a general purpose V2 storage account with blob public access disabled and soft delete and versioning disabled.